-About the NH High Tech Council: The NH High Tech Council engages, connects, and supports member companies throughout New Hampshire.
-As the largest member-driven technology association in the state, the Council supports research, innovation, and economic and workforce development efforts that have helped New Hampshire become a national leader in entrepreneurship and business.
-For more information, visit NHHTC.org.
+The High Tech Council engages, connects, and supports member companies throughout New Hampshire.
+Since 1983, the Council has supported education, research, innovation, and economic development efforts that have helped New Hampshire become a national leader in entrepreneurship and business.
+For more information, please visit the NHHTC website at nhhtc.org or email the Council at info@NHHTC.org.